Piracy in the Sulu and Celebes Seas: State responses

-Recent responses by the littoral states Malaysia, Indonesia and the Philippines focus, first and foremost, on the improvement and expansion of regional cooperation.
+Recent responses by the littoral states Malaysia, Indonesia, and the Philippines focus, first and foremost, on improving and expanding regional cooperation.
 Against the background of the kidnapping- for-ransom attacks in their territorial waters, the littoral states signed a Trilateral Cooperative Agreement (TCA) in July 2016 addressing the security challenge in the tri-border-area.
 The TCA thereby lays the foundation of the maritime security coordination and encompasses regulations on extended intelligence sharing, joint border patrols and the operationalization of the Standard Operating Procedure for maritime patrols.
 Therefore, the three countries established so- called Maritime Command Centres in Tarankan, Tawau and Bonga which serve as operation command and monitoring centres.
-Furthermore, drawing on combating piracy efforts in Somalia, Malaysia and the Philippines established special transit corridors ensuring a safe passage for commercial ships.
-The transit corridors serve as safety areas for ships passing the area and are patrolled by the littoral states.
-Notice needs to be given to one of the Command Centres 24 hours in advance, so that adequate assistance can be assured.
+Furthermore, drawing on efforts to combat piracy in Somalia, Malaysia and the Philippines established special transit corridors to ensure safe passage for commercial ships.
+These patrolled corridors serve as safety zones for vessels traversing the region.
+Notice must be given to one of the Command Centres 24 hours in advance to ensure adequate assistance.
 Moreover, in 2018, in collaboration with the United Nations Office on Drugs and Crime, the three countries established a Contact Group on Maritime Crime in the Sulu and Celebes Seas.